-Day 6, April 23
+Day 6, April 23 [Reposted April 22, 2022]

 “Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.” – Leo Buscaglia

 Every single animal reacts to being at our shelter in a different way.
 Every one.
 But how can each individual need be addressed?
-SPCA Director of Behavior and Research Miranda K. Workman, among other tasks, heads up the team responsible for determining (to the best of our ability) how to help each animal adapt to shelter life in the best way possible.
+Former SPCA Director of Behavior and Research Miranda K. Workman, among other tasks, headed up the team responsible for determining (to the best of our ability) how to help each animal adapt to shelter life in the best way possible.
 Thousands of animals are admitted to the SPCA year after year, so it’s not a stretch to understand what a monumental task this is, and why we so heavily rely on volunteers to help these animals.
 Every adoption success story at the SPCA has at least one volunteer who helped write that story, constantly giving time, energy, and especially love to these animals from what seems to be an endless supply within themselves.

 From Miranda: “The volunteers have allowed us to continue to provide quality care and enrichment to the animals at the SPCA.
 Their dedication to and love for our sheltered animals is evident in the time they spend ensuring our animals experience positive behavioral welfare while they wait to meet their adopting family.”